-The procedure to generate a battery report is different with Windows 7 than with Windows 8 and 10.
-If you are a Windows 7 user then please follow these steps:
+The procedure to generate a battery report is different with Windows 7 than with Windows 8, 10 and 11.
+If you are a Windows 7 user, then please follow these steps:

-When you have the command prompt open you will need to type
+When you have the command prompt open, you must type

 powercfg –energy and then hit the enter key.
 It will take around a minute.
 We recommend that you do not have any other processes running during this time.

-If you are running Windows 8 or 10 then the command that you use in the command prompt is different.
+If you are running Windows 8 or 10, the command you use in the command prompt is different.
 Just open the command prompt and then type

 Copy and paste the following code on your browser to open your Laptop’s Power Efficiency Diagnostics Report.

 Again, be sure to check the difference between the Design Capacity number and the Full Charge Capacity number.
-If your battery is quite old then you can expect the Full Charge Capacity number to be significantly less than the Design Capacity.
+If your battery is quite old, you can expect the Full Charge Capacity number to be significantly less than the Design Capacity.

-You can use the free Battery Mon app for Windows 7, 8 and 10.
-The purpose of this app is to provide you with a graph of the charging levels of your laptop battery in real time.
-On the vertical axis you can see the charge level ranging from 0% to 100%.
+You can use the free Battery Mon app for Windows 7, 8, 10 and 11.
+The purpose of this app is to provide you with a graph of the charging levels of your laptop battery in real-time.
+On the vertical axis, you can see the charge level ranging from 0% to 100%.
 The horizontal access displays the sampling time.

 There is a black line on the graph, which tells you what the charge level is currently.
-You will also see a blue line on the graph, which displays the trend calculated from extrapolated data samples.
+You will also see a blue line on the graph displaying the trend calculated from extrapolated data samples.
 There is also a red line, which provides a comparison against battery lifespan.
-The more that you use this app the more accurate the graphs will be.
+The more that you use this app, the more accurate the graphs will be.

-This free app is very useful.
+This free app is handy.
 It will provide you with a lot of good information about the state of your laptop battery’s health.
-There are two screens with this app and the first of these will display designed capacity and full charge capacity, the amount of charge and discharge cycles, overall battery health and more.
+There are two screens with this app and the first of these will display designed capacity and full charge capacity, the amount of charge and discharge cycles, overall battery health, and more.

-Screen number two displays an analysis of charging and discharging cycles, event time, power state and more.
+Screen number two analyzes charging and discharging cycles, event time, power state, and more.
 This is important, as it will inform you of the rate of battery discharging.
-You can export the data to a csv or txt file.
+Again, you can export the data to a CSV or txt file.

-The BatteryCare app is also free and you can use it on Windows 7, 8 and 10.
+The BatteryCare app is also free and you can use it on Windows 7, 8, and 10.
 It is a simple app you can use to optimize the usage and performance of your laptop battery.
-It is easy for you to track charging and discharging cycles with this app.
+In addition, it is easy for you to track charging and discharging cycles with this app.

-After a number of discharging cycles, the app will recommend battery calibration.
+After a number of discharge cycles, the app will recommend battery calibration.
 It will store the calibration date and also details of any past calibrations.
-This app will display designed capacity and full charge capacity, total discharge cycles, wear level and more.
+In addition, this app will display designed capacity and full charge capacity, total discharge cycles, wear level, and more.

-There are a number of free tools available that you can use to check your laptop battery health if you are a Windows 7, 8 or 10 user.
-We recommend that you check your laptop battery health regularly.
+There are several free tools available that you can use to check your laptop battery health if you are a Windows 7, 8, 10 or 11 user.
+However, we recommend that you check your laptop battery health regularly.